Wrestling Hillary Clinton: A Memoir

 “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.”

-Our wrestling singlets were skin-tight and exposed our shoulders so there could be no doubt of a pin.
-The acne on my back protruded further than the singlet, and I felt the bumps contact the mat and push against my shoulders.
-The orange light dimmed and then vanished, but I saw the referee’s face when he slid beside my head with his whistle pinched between his lips.
-I felt skin contact rubber, and he blew the whistle and slapped the mat.
-It was over.
+The acne on my back protruded further than my tight singlet and I could feel the bumps contact the mat and push against my skin.
+The orange light dimmed and then vanished, and I don’t recall hearing the second verse of Lunatic Fringe.
+But I saw the referee’s blurry face when he slid beside my head with his whistle pinched between his lips, and I felt skin contact rubber.
+I heard a whistle and the slap of a hand against the mat, and my vision quest was over.
 Hillary Clinton had won.

 We stood up and the referee raised Hillary’s hand.
 The applause and stampeding of feet on the bleachers shook the gym more than the bomb that had gone off earlier.
-It really was a beautiful throw, and Hillary earned his win.
-The Louisiana High School Athletic Association recorded that he pinned me at 3:40, twenty seconds to go in the second round.
+It was a beautiful throw, and Hillary earned his win.
+The Louisiana High School Athletic Association recorded that he pinned me at 3:40, twenty seconds to go in the second round, and those records persist in LHSAA.org archives for the world to know that Hillary won the gold, and that Clodi won most outstanding wrestler, which no one argued; had Clodi been fifteen pounds heavier and a couple of years older, he may have beaten Hillary; in two years of practice with Clodi, I never once scored on him.

 I walked to Belaire’s corner.
 Coach stuck out his right hand and took mine.
 His other stubby but ridiculously strong hand reached up and clasped my left tricep.
 He looked up into my eyes, his squat but unflappable stance now permanent part of how he stood, and he said: “Good job, Magik.”

 Jeremy offered me a fresh hand towel.
-We never mimicked Coach’s handshake, it was from a place deeper than we could grasp.
-Jeremy, a man of few words but of kind actions, and who never agreed with the team’s decision to make me co-captain, stood up and offered the chair next to Coach.
+He was a man of few words but of kind actions who never agreed with the team’s decision to make me co-captain, but he stood up and offered the chair next to Coach.
 Surprised, I accepted the towel and sat down.
-Jeremy had nothing to prove with his gesture: he was the champion, not I. But he stepped behind me, into the corner that was now empty, and a quick glance let me see our team back in the bleachers with their parents, less interested in the next match.
-I turned around and was at home beside Coach.
+He had nothing to prove with his gesture; he was the champion, not I. Jeremy stepped behind me and into the corner that was now empty; a quick glance let me see our team back in the bleachers with their parents, and I turned around and sat beside Coach.
 Another wrestler was on deck.
 I had a job to do, and nothing else mattered for the next six minutes.

-“Hillary stuck Magik so hard,” Pat explained to the guys who missed my match, “the only thing he could wiggle was his eyeballs.”
+“Hillary stuck Magik so hard,” Pat said in a playful tone, “the only thing he could wiggle was his eyeballs.”

 Coach replied that I had a lot on my mind, and that my grandfather was sick.
 Coach was a man of few words; Jeremy was loquacious compared to him.
 He put the reading glasses he kept draped around his neck onto the tip of his nose, glanced down at the clipboard he always carried, and waddled away to help someone do something.